qwjhvbxi/SAEV/README.md

 If you use this code in your research, please cite:

-1. R.Iacobucci et al., Integrated optimisation-simulation framework for scalable smart charging and relocation of shared autonomous electric vehicles.
-2021
+1. R.Iacobucci, R.Bruno, J.D.Schmöcker. *Integrated optimisation-simulation framework for scalable smart charging and relocation of shared autonomous electric vehicles*.
+Energies, 2021

 If you use the FCR module, please additionally cite:

-1. R.Iacobucci et al., Frequency Control Reserve Provision from a Fleet of Shared Autonomous Electric Vehicles.
+1. R.Iacobucci, J. Donhauser, J.D.Schmöcker, M. Pruckner. *Frequency Control Reserve Provision from a Fleet of Shared Autonomous Electric Vehicles*.
 IEEE MT-ITS 2021

 If you use the pricing module, please additionally cite:

-1. R.Iacobucci, J.D.Schmöcker.
-Dynamic pricing for ride-hailing services considering relocation and mode choice.
+1. R.Iacobucci, J.D.Schmöcker. *Dynamic pricing for ride-hailing services considering relocation and mode choice*.
 IEEE MT-ITS 2021

 ## Quick start